droycewagner/2dfluidflow/README.md

 __Important__: use of the -Ofast (or -O3) flag in the makefile is crucial; this gives a runtime speedup on the order of 20x in the use of Eigen operations.

 The final visualization requires imagemagick/magick++.
-On some linux systems, you can meet this dependency by installing the packages:
+On some Linux systems, you can meet this dependency by installing the packages:

     sudo apt install imagemagick libgraphicsmagick++1-dev graphicsmagick-libmagick-dev-compat